wine3603/multi-robot-searching/README.md

 ## Citing

-If you find this project useful in your research, please consider citing[our paper](https://ieeexplore.ieee.org/document/11680534):
+If you find this project useful in your research, please consider citing [our paper](https://ieeexplore.ieee.org/document/11680534):

 ```bash
  @ARTICLE{searchSLAM,